pyfarm/pyfarm-docs/source/contributing/index.rst

     ================= =========== ==============================================
     Sub-Project       Type        Description
     ================= =========== ==============================================
-    pyfarm_           Supporting  * project wide command line tools
-                                  * development tools for tagging and deployment to PyPi pyfarm-docs_      Supporting  * source code to documentation in restructured text form
+    pyfarm-docs_      Supporting  * source code to documentation in restructured text form
                                   * pushes to this repository will: